Lemoncode/bootcamp-backend/00-stack-documental/05-cloud/02-deploy/04-manual-aws-deploy/README.md

 ```

-Copy the necessary files to deploy:
+Copy the necessary files in a new folder:

-- `dist` folder content.
+- `dist` folder `content`.
 - `public` folder.

 Copy backend `package.json` and update it: